quinb96/tkAudioConverter/README.md

 A System Properties window comes up.
 At the bottom right corner of the window, click ``Environment Variables``

 Another window pops up.
-There was two boxes.
+There's two boxes.
 One that is "User variables for username" and one that is "System Variables".

 Under "System Variables" in the Variable column, click "Path", then click "Edit"